reyandrea/DBMS2/README.md

 1. List race count of all drivers in order (done, some codes are missing in Driver)
 2. List the circuits in the USA (done)
 3. Which constructors have not won before?
-4. What is the fastest lap time for the Singapore Grand Prix -5.
+4. What is the fastest lap time for the Singapore Grand Prix (done, rephrase?)
+-5.
 List all drivers under McClaren- (find alternative)
 6. Time and place of top 3 fastest pit stops
 7. Which driver has the most wins? (done)